Skip to main content

 The most important factor influencing a company’s valuation is usually its growth rate.
 High growth rates create high expectations: if a company grows at a rate of 100%, its value will at least double in one year time, quadruplicate in two years, and so on.
 For these high expectations, investors will be willing to pay extremely attractive valuations.
 In somewhat simple words, buyers and investors fear that they might miss the right timing for an investment – the company may eventually become too big and too expensive for a takeover or investment.

-A strong management
+A strong mangement

 The management team also plays a major role in business valuation.
 This becomes most evident in the case of succession.
 If this is not properly prepared or still unclear, buyers will not be willing to pay an attractive valuation.
 The inherent uncertainty and the need to find new solid managers is reflected in the valuation.
 For financial investors who do not have fitting management in-house, this issue is often a showstopper.